calpoly-cpe315/lab-0---first-asm-tjithan17/README.md

 Jithan Thyalan

 * Status of your lab
-  * Complete, partially complete, incomplete
+  * Partially complete
-  * If not complete, what does work?
-What doesn't?
+  * Code does not properly print haiku

 * Compilation and execution instructions
-  * `gcc -o eggnog eggnog.s` or `make` if you create Makefile
+  * `gcc -o eggnog eggnog.s`
   * `./eggnog`

 * Issues that you encountered along the way, and anything you have questions about.